Cozy Peach Kitchen

 • Preheat the oven to 425°F.

-• Meanwhile, prep the filling: Slice the garlic cloves in half lengthwise.
-Heat the olive oil over medium heat in a large skilled.
-Add the garlic, cherry tomatoes, and balsamic vinegar.
+• Meanwhile, prep the filling.
+Roughly chop the garlic.
+Heat the olive oil over medium heat in a large skillet.
+Add the garlic, cherry tomatoes, balsamic vinegar, thyme, and salt.
 Saute just until the cherry tomatoes burst, about 8-10 minutes, stirring frequently.
-Mix in the fresh thyme.
+Set aside.

 • Pour the cherry tomato filling into the center of the galette, leaving about 2 inches of a border.
-Fold the border in over the cherry tomatoes (see pictures for how it should look).
-S
+Fold the border in over just the edges of the cherry tomatoes (see pictures for how it should look).

-• Bake for 25-30 minutes, until the galette is golden brown.
-Remove the galette from the oven and allow to cool for 5-10 minutes before cutting.
+• Bake for 25-30 minutes at 425F on the middle oven rack, until the galette is golden brown.
+Remove the galette from the oven and allow to cool for 10 to 15 minutes before cutting.

 Calories: 196kcalCarbohydrates: 4gProtein: 1gFat: 20gSaturated Fat: 10gCholesterol: 40mgSodium: 204mgPotassium: 185mgSugar: 1gVitamin A: 900IUVitamin C: 20.2mgCalcium: 24mgIron: 0.8mg